Lutitious/notes/pages/AI___Week 1 Videos.md

 	- Environments:
 		- Static Environments: Remains unchanged except by the agent's own actions
 		- Dynamic Environments: Other Processes change the environment in ways beyond the control of the agent
-		- Discrete Environments: Finite Number of actions and percepts
+		- Discrete Environments: Finite Number of actions and precepts
-		- Continuous Environments: In
+		- Continuous Environments: Infinite Number of actions and precepts -
 	-